Chris Riddell: Other works

 Other books illustrated by Chris Riddell include Fergus Crane, Corby Flood, and Hugo Pepper, all set in the same world.
 These books were also co-written with Paul Stewart.
-Stewart and Riddell also collaborated with him on Muddle Earth and the Barnaby Grimes series.
+Stewart and Riddell also collaborated on Muddle Earth and the Barnaby Grimes series.
 Most recently, Riddell has both written and illustrated the Ottoline series, written while he was on holiday visiting his brother in Malaysia.
 The first book, Ottoline and the Yellow Cat (2007), won the final Smarties Prize in age category 6–8 years (the Smarties were discontinued in 2008).
 It has been followed by Ottoline Goes to School and Ottoline at Sea.

 Beside writing and illustrating books, Riddell is an acclaimed political cartoonist for the Observer newspaper in London, where his caricatures of politicians from John Major to Gordon Brown, Bill Clinton to George W. Bush, have earned him a reputation as a fine draughtsman and acute commentator on the political scene.
 Before working at the Observer, Chris spent time working at the Economist as an illustrator and occasional cover artist.

 Chris Riddell is the cover artist for the Literary Review magazine formerly edited by Auberon Waugh, a role he took over from the late Willie Rushton.
 Chris's serial gag cartoon for this magazine, called "Illustration to Unwritten Books", was published in book form as The Da Vinci Cod and Other Illustrations to Unwritten Books.

 In November 2017, Riddell publicly accused department store chain John Lewis of plagiarizing elements of his 1986 picture book Mr Underbed for their Christmas advert "Moz the Monster".
 The chain defended the allegations, noting that the concept of a monster who lived under a child's bed was a common literary trope, and that both works had dissimilar plots.
 The row led to renewed interest in the book, with copies quickly selling out from stores.